-- 15 Abstract.
+Abstract.
 Extensive observational and numerical investigations have been performed to better characterize cloud properties.
-However, due to the large variations of cloud spatiotemporal distributions and physical properties, quantitative depictions of clouds in different atmospheric reanalysis datasets are still highly uncertain, and cloud parameters in the models to produce the datasets remain largely unconstrained.
-A radiance-based evaluation approach is introduced and performed to assess the quality of cloud properties by directly comparing reanalysis-driven forward radiative - 20 transfer results with radiances from satellite observation.
-The newly developed China Meteorological Administration Reanalysis data (CRA), the ECMWF's Fifth-generation Reanalysis (ERA5), and the Modern-Era Retrospective Analysis for Applications, Version 2 (MERRA-2), which all provide sufficient diagnostic cloud information, are considered.
-To avoid the influence of assumptions and uncertainties on satellite retrieval algorithms and products, the radiative transfer model (RTM) is used as a bridge to "translate" the reanalysis to corresponding satellite observations.
-Then, the simulated reflectance and - 25 brightness temperatures (BTs) are directly compared with observations from the Advanced Himawari Imager (AHI) onboard the Himawari-8 satellite in the region from 80° E to 160° W between 60° N and 60° S, especially for results over East Asia.
-The analysis reveals that CRA better represents the total and mid-layer cloud cover than the other two reanalysis datasets.
-The simulated BTs for CRA and ERA5 are close to each other in many pixels, whereas the vertical distributions of cloud properties are significantly different, and ERA5 depicts a better deep convection structure than CRA reanalysis. - 30 Comparisons of the BT differences (BTDs) between the simulations and observations suggest that the water clouds are generally overestimated in ERA5 and MERRA-2, whereas the ice cloud is responsible for the overestimation over the center of cyclones in ERA5.
+However, due to the large variations of cloud spatiotemporal distributions and physical properties, quantitative depictions of clouds in different atmospheric reanalysis datasets are still highly uncertain.
+A radiance-based evaluation approach is introduced and performed to evaluate the quality of cloud properties.
+The China Meteorological Administration Reanalysis data (CRA), ECMWF's Fifth-generation Reanalysis (ERA5), and Modern-Era Retrospective Analysis for Applications, Version 2 (MERRA-2), i.e., those providing sufficient cloud information, are considered.
+To avoid the influence of assumptions and uncertainties on satellite retrieval algorithms and products, forward radiative transfer simulations are used as a bridge to "translate" the reanalysis to corresponding radiances that are expected to be observed by satellites.
+The simulated reflectance and brightness temperatures (BTs) are directly compared with observations from the Advanced Himawari Imager onboard the Himawari-8 satellite in the region from 80° E to 160° W between 60° N and 60° S, generally the East Asian region.
+We find that the simulated reflectances and BTs based on CRA and ERA5 are close to each other.
+CRA better represents the total and mid-layer cloud cover than other two datasets and ERA5 depicts a better deep convection structures better than those from CRA.
+Comparisons of the simulated and observed BT differences suggest that water clouds are generally overestimated in ERA5 and MERRA-2, and MERRA-2 also overestimates the ice clouds over the cyclones centers.
 Overall, the cloud from CRA, ERA5, and MERRA-2 show their own advantages in different aspects.

-The ERA5 reanalysis is found to have the most capability in representing the cloudy atmosphere over East Asia, and the results in CRA are close to those in ERA5.
+The ERA5 reanalysis has the best capability in representing the cloudy atmospheres over East Asia, and the CRA representations are close to those in ERA5.

-35 1 Introduction
+1 Introduction